The average press release gets ignored by 99% of journalists.

 But first, I want to give you some statistics.

 Media contacts at top-tier publications receive hundreds of pitches every week.
-In fact, only 1% of top-tier publications in Fractl’s survey said that they find pitches “valuable”.
+In fact, only 1% of top-tier publications in Fractl’s survey said they find pitches “valuable”.

 That’s a really small chance of your pitch getting noticed!